paldepind/flyd/README.md

 * Combineable observable streams with automatic dependency resolution as the core building block.
+* Actually functional.
+No methods – curried functions with arguments in the right order.
+This adds power and extensibility.
 * Simple and lightweight.
 Less than 200 SLOC.
 * Supports the transducer protocol.
 You can for instance transduce streams with ([transducers.js](https://github.com/jlongster/transducers.js).